Happy Endings (TV series): Online

 Full episodes of the series were initially available for streaming on both ABC.com and Hulu.
 While ABC.com removed the show, full episodes still remain available to stream on Hulu and to purchase on digital stores.
 On February 29, 2012, ABC premiered the first of a six-part webisode series titled Happy Rides, which follows the events from Penny deciding to get rid of her storage space, which leads to her selling her first car.
 The webisodes were sponsored by Subaru.
 In 2014, VH1 acquired the syndication rights and made all episodes available online using VH1's "TV Everywhere" platforms and the VH1 app but this is no longer available.

 As of April 2021, the series is available to stream on HBO Max, in the correct production order.
+It left the platform on March 31, 2023.

 As of June 1, 2021, the series is available to stream on Netflix, in the US.
+It left the platform on June 1, 2023.

+As of June 13, 2024, the series is available to stream on Hulu in the US.

 Home media

 Syndication

 On December 10, 2013, it was announced that VH1 has acquired all three seasons, with a marathon of all 57 episodes planned for December 31, 2013 and running through New Year's Day.
 The series initially aired in two-hour blocks every Wednesday, beginning in January 2014.
-In addition to airing the show, the network licensed rights to showcase episodes of the series online via its "TV Everywhere" platforms and also on the new VH1 App.
+In addition to airing the show, the network licensed rights to showcase episodes of the series online via its TV Everywhere platforms and also on the VH1 app.
 Beginning August 30, 2014, Logo also started airing all three seasons, beginning with a marathon on Labor Day weekend.
-Neither network carries the show anymore.
 The show aired in Australia in syndication on 111.
 On January 1, 2016, all three seasons began streaming on Hulu and it is also available on Disney+ (STAR) in select countries.
+It is available on select streaming services, with rights often rotating.